ErgodicEntropy/Plate-Tectonics-Algorithm/README.md

 1. Start with a giant compounded Pangaea (List constituting all lists to be split from the Pangaea list)
 2. Continental Drift equation: Taking Pangaea apart into discrete continents or plates via Continental Drift (the driving force behind their movement: Convection Current)
-3. Retrieve N plates/continents from the Pangaea list (it means that the length of the Pangaea lsit should be divisible by N)
+3. Retrieve N plates/continents from the Pangaea list (it means that the length of the Pangaea list should be divisible by N)

 #### Iteration Loop: (Order doesn't matter but we will go with standards)